nilesbyzt/email-creation-java-swing-app/README.md

 Input validation for mandatory fields and password complexity.
 Email generation based on user-provided data.
 Data storage in a MySQL database.

 Prerequisites
-Before running the application, make sure you have the following installed on your system:

-Java Development Kit (JDK) 8 or higher
+Before running the application, make sure you have the following installed on your system Java Development Kit (JDK) 8 or higher
 MySQL Server